I joined Washington University in 2005. I finished my undergraduate study in 2000 in Tsinghua

-University (China) with a major in English and a minor in Computer Science, obtained my PhD degree in 2005 from Rice University in Computer Science under the supervision of Dr. Joe Warren, and pursued a short post-doctoral training in the summer of 2005 at the National Center for Macromolecular Imaging in Baylor College of Medicine directed by Dr. Wah Chiu.
+University (China) with a major in English and a minor in Computer Science, obtained my PhD degree in 2005 from Rice University in Computer Science under the supervision of Dr. Joe Warren, and pursued a short post-doctoral training in the summer of 2005 in the National Center for Macromolecular Imaging in Baylor College of Medicine directed by Dr. Wah Chiu.

 My primary research area is computer graphics, with particular interests in geometric modeling, mesh processing, and shape understanding.
 The other focus of my research is on bio-medical applications, in particular geometric algorithms for analyzing bio-medical images and volumes.
 I have received a number of grant awards from NSF and NIH, including an NSF CAREER award in 2009.

 - CSE 330: Rapid Prototyping and Creative Programming (Fall 2009)

 - CSE 450: Video Game Programming I (Fall 2005, Fall 2007,

 - CSE 451: Video Game Programming II (Spring 2006, Spring 2008)

 - CSE 452: Computer Graphics (Fall 2006, Spring 2007, Spring

 2008, Spring 2009, Spring 2010, Spring 2011, Spring 2013)

 - CSE 554: Geometric Computing for Biomedicine (Fall 2010, Fall 2011, Fall 2012, Fall 2013, Fall 2014)